{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 SMART Goals Explained

-SMART is a popular acronym for the approach businesses take to turn vague and intangible goals into real and actionable ones.
+SMART is a popular acronym for businesses' approach to turning vague and intangible goals into real and actionable ones.
 The five elements of a successful goal are as follows:

 • Specific